-- mode: Describes what type of texture file we are creating and may be one of: - MakeTxTexture: Ordinary 2D texture. - MakeTxEnvLatl: Latitude-longitude environment map - MakeTxEnvLatlFromLightProbe: Latitude-longitude environment map constructed from a "light probe" image. - MakeTxBumpWithSlopes: Bump/displacement map with extra slope data channels (6 channels total, containing both the height and 1st and 2nd moments of slope distributions) for bump-to-roughness conversion in shaders. - outputfilename: Name of the file in which to save the resulting texture. - config: An ImageSpec that contains all the information and special instructions for making the texture.
+• mode: Describes what type of texture file we are creating and may be one of:

+- MakeTxTexture: Ordinary 2D texture. - MakeTxEnvLatl: Latitude-longitude environment map - MakeTxEnvLatlFromLightProbe: Latitude-longitude environment map constructed from a "light probe" image. - MakeTxBumpWithSlopes: Bump/displacement map with extra slope data channels (6 channels total, containing both the height and 1st and 2nd moments of slope distributions) for bump-to-roughness conversion in shaders. - outputfilename: Name of the file in which to save the resulting texture. - config: An ImageSpec that contains all the information and special instructions for making the texture.
 Anything set in config (format, tile size, or named metadata) will take precedence over whatever is specified by the input file itself.
 Additionally, named metadata that starts with "maketx:" will not be output to the file itself, but may contain instructions controlling how the texture is created.
-The full list of supported configuration options is listed below. - outstream: If not nullptr, it should point to a stream (for example, &std::out, or a pointer to a local std::stringstream to capture output), which is where console output and error messages will be deposited.
+The full list of supported configuration options is listed below. - outstream: If not nullptr, it should point to a stream (for example, &std::out, or a pointer to a local std::stringstream to capture output), which is where console output and errors will be deposited.
+Note that error messages will also be retrievable from OIIO::geterror().